 Onwards and the approach to the village of Chiotti is one of the hardest sections, the double-digit gradient is obvious.
 Above is the Santuario di San Magno and a brief flat section, just enough time to eat and drink.
 After a few buildings the road shrinks in width and it’s back to 10-12% slope, now with added altitude.

 A tough gradient and the altitude aren’t unique but what makes this even more of a grind is the road itself, its surface is rasping like a cat’s tongue at best, cracked and crumbling elsewhere which robs more energy and why it feels harder than the Stelvio or Galibier.
-The views are worth it, green pastures sit below huge towers of rock and this is a spectacular landscape.
+The views are worth it, green pastures sit below huge towers of rock and this is a spectacular landscape with an enormous sense of space.
 You can look back down to the plains below though the path you came up, another world down below.
-Take a moment to enjoy these views on the way because the views at the top of the pass aren’t so good, they road is cut into the rock.
+Take a moment to enjoy these views on the way because the views at the top of the pass aren’t so good, the road is cut into the rock.
 The top of the pass comes into view, a visible finish line from afar and helpfully the slope eases allowing you to finish with a flurry.
 At the top there’s a small car park with a large memorial to Marco Pantani.
 Stop for the memorial but if you want better views keep going for a moment.